 Psoriasis, an autoimmune condition that typically presents as a rash on the skin, can also inflame the joints, leading to pain and stiffness.

 Rheumatoid arthritis is an autoimmune condition that can cause the immune system to harm the healthy tissues that line the joints and make them swell.
 Movement of the joint irritates the swollen tissue which can result in pain and, if left untreated, permanent damage.

 Common Treatments for Arthritis

-“If your arthritis stems from an underlying condition, your doctor will likely recommend treating that first to clear up any joint pain and additional side effects,” says Nanette Dacumos, MD, family medicine physician at CHI St. Joseph Health Primary Care West Villa Maria.
+“If your arthritis stems from an underlying condition, your doctor will likely recommend treating that first to clear up any joint pain and additional side effects,” says Nanette Dacumos, MD, family medicine physician at St. Joseph Health Primary Care West Villa Maria.
 In other cases, your doctor might prescribe analgesics to reduce pain or NSAIDs (nonsteroidal anti-inflammatory drugs), biologics, disease-modifying antirheumatic drugs, or corticosteroids to reduce inflammation.
 Physical therapy can also make movement easier by strengthening the muscles around the joints.

-If you experience pain, swelling, or tenderness in your joints, schedule an appointment with a CHI St. Joseph Health orthopedist or primary care physician for diagnosis and treatment.
+If you experience pain, swelling, or tenderness in your joints, schedule an appointment with a St. Joseph Health orthopedist or primary care physician for diagnosis and treatment.
 If you’re 55 or older, check out MatureWell Lifestyle Center to see how our team of physicians, advanced practice clinicians, and specialists can help you lead a healthy, happy lifestyle with arthritis through our services, which include fitness classes, nutrition counseling, and outpatient therapy services.

 Arthritis Foundation | Sources of Arthritis Pain